mtm71515/AddisMarchettiASDIHacks/README.txt

 Instructions to run SchoolAssist:

 Clone the github repo to your machine.
 After this, you must first run the CORS Proxy server used to call our public API's.
-Do this by running navigating to the "cors-anywhere" directory located in the demo_app folder ("$cd/demo_app/cors-anywhere from the demoFramework directory) and in the "cors-anywhere" folder run "$node server.js"
+Do this by running navigating to the "cors-anywhere" folder located in the demo_app folder ("$cd/demo_app/cors-anywhere from the demoFramework directory) and in the folder run "$node server.js"

  **NOTE: cors-anywhere should run on 0.0.0.0:8080 - if it runs on something else, then you must